debiki/talkyard-prod-one/README.md

 Next things for you to do:

 - In the browser, follow the getting-started guide.
-- Send an email to `support at ed.community` so we get your address, and can contact you to inform you about security issues and about major softgrade upgrades that might require you to do something manually.
+- Send an email to `hello at talkyard.io` so we get your address, and can inform you about security issues and major software upgrades that might require you to do something manually.
 - Copy backups off-site, regularly.
 See the Backups section below.
 - Pay for some send-email-service (websearch for "transactional email services")